 Defrosting and Heating Equipment.
 Make sure the defrosters work.
 They are needed for safe driving.
 Make sure the heater is working, and that you know how to operate it.
-If you use other heaters and expect to need them (e.g., mirror heaters, battery box heaters, fuel tank heaters), check their operation.
+If you use other heaters and expect to need them (e.g., mirror heaters, battery box heaters, fuel tank heaters), check their operation before starting your trip.